waylaa/RqinerBenchmark/README.md

 [Releases](https://github.com/waylaa/RqinerBenchmark/releases) page.
 2. Open your preferred terminal and run the appropriate command from below.

-⚠️ Make sure to change the values of the arguments below. '--miners' must point to a folder containing the miner executables, '--threads' is the amount of threads that will be used by the benchmark and '--duration' must specify a time format like this: 'hours:minutes:seconds'.
+⚠️ Make sure to change the values of the given argument examples below. '--miners' must point to a folder containing the miner executables, '--threads' is the amount of threads that will be used by the benchmark and '--duration' must specify a time format like this: 'hours:minutes:seconds'.
 Minimum duration allowed is 10 seconds.
 A 'help' command is also included by specifying only '--help' or -h'.